cjhouser/kubernetes/networking/pod-to-service/README.md

     > k delete all -l lab=pod-to-service --grace-period=0

 # Benefits
+* Service resources decouple clients from backends
+    * For instance, a service can expose port 8000 for incoming requests, then redirect those requests to port 80 on the target pods
-*
+* Built-in load balancing
+* Consistent addressing to ephemeral pods

 # Drawbacks
-* (something to do with loadbalancing. not being able to configure it)
+* (something to do with load balancing. not being able to configure it)